saenyakorn/monorepo-versioning-gitops/README.md

 # Deployment and Versioning Demo

-Versionning and deployment workflow is based on [GitFlow][9].
-It's a branching model for Git.
-It's a good practice to use GitFlow for your project.
+Versionning and deployment workflow is based on [GitFlow][9], which is a branching model for Git.

 Assume that you have 3 application's environments.

-1. **Production** - The envrionment for end user.
-It's the production environment.
-This located in `main` branch
+1. **Production** - This environment is for end-users and is located in the `main` branch.
-2. **Staging (Beta)** - The environment for testing new features and bug fixes before releasing to production.
-This located in `beta` branch
+2. **Staging (Beta)** - This environment is for testing new features and bug fixes before releasing them to production.
+It's located in the `beta` branch.
-3. **Development** - This is the environment that allow developers to test their code before opening PRs to `beta`.
-This located in `dev` branch
+3. **Development** - This environment allows developers to test their code by deploying it for testing purposes without reviewing before opening PRs to `beta`.
+It's located in the `dev` branch.

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'base', 'gitGraph': {'rotateCommitLabel': false}}}%%